Toyro98/FG22_EndlessRunner/README.md

 ### Obstacle
 Used in a prefab and creates a StaticMeshComponent and a BoxComponent attached to the mesh.
 I added a OnOverlapBegin function to apply damage to player if condition is met.

+# Part 2
+I added the parts that I still had to implement.
+Which was the scoring system shown at the startup.
+What has been improved the most is at the start of the game, you would take damage randomly.
+I changed from using `AActor*` to `TObjectPtr<AActor>`.
+Not sure if that makes any difference.
+Other than that, there has been small fixes here and there while learning how unreal engine and c++ works.

+## Changelog
+[2b61947](https://github.com/Toyro98/FG22_EndlessRunner/commit/2b61947eded7c98810b0846cadf729fac276e3ed) - Fixed an issue where you would take damage randomly at the start of the game<br>
+[25b0484](https://github.com/Toyro98/FG22_EndlessRunner/commit/25b048440d0e2bbbe4c2fc38306be3e59899c8d3) - Added a mainmenu<br>
+[03cb284](https://github.com/Toyro98/FG22_EndlessRunner/commit/03cb28433a4658d0962bb821697fbf1dddafbd03) - Added saving and loading the score<br>
+[ff01b0c](https://github.com/Toyro98/FG22_EndlessRunner/commit/ff01b0c626acf93f72a84f7b224e8e8265a2dc87) - Changed the way I save the highscore and sort it<br>

+## Notes
+The 0.2 build doesn't work for unknown reason with the shipped build.
+It works perfectly fine in the editor ¯\\\_(ツ)\_/¯